Hypothermia, frostbite and chilblains – how to help – reviewed and updated November 2019

 If they lose consciousness and are breathing put them in the recovery position.

-If they stop breathing do CPR.
+If they stop breathing start CPR.

 NOTE: if they are very cold, avoid moving them if at all possible, as the extreme cold can cause abnormal heart rhythms and any swift movement could cause a cardiac arrest.
+If you do need to move them, to get them somewhere warmer, do this extremely carefully and phone an ambulance for additional advice and help.

 Do not use hot water bottles or put the person in a bath to warm them.
 This concentrates on warming their extremities and can conversely dilate their blood vessels making it harder to warm their core.
 Hot water bottles can also cause burns.

 Frostbite refers to the freezing of body tissue (usually skin) that results when the blood vessels contract, reducing blood flow and oxygen to the affected body parts.
 Frostbite is most likely to affect those parts of the body furthest away from the body core and, therefore, have less blood flow, including feet, toes, hands, fingers, nose, and ears.
-These body parts get so cold that ice crystals form in the cells and destroy them.
+These body parts get so cold that ice crystals form in the cells and destroys them.

 The casualty may develop pins and needles, tingling and then numbness in the affected area.